Project Presentation & Approval Process

 This project approval approach also triggers a lot of destructive executive behavior:

 - Sponsors review project plans with a fine-toothed comb, searching for unwanted and unneeded features, options and fixtures.

 - They think every number a project manager presents is a lie.
 Cutting their duration and cost estimates is just getting rid of all the padding.

 - Project managers hide tasks in their projects to give their friends an easy time at work.
 They believe 33% of all the project tasks fall into this category and they can eliminate them with no consequences.

-Project Approval by a Rookie PM: The Eager Puppy Dog
+Project Presentation: The Eager Puppy Dog

 Too many PMs play the eager puppy dog in project approval presentations to stay out of trouble.
 The approval discussion goes like this: